kamranahmedse/beetle/README.md

 # Beetle

-> Pull a prank on your co-workers, sting their code and let them pull their hair out

-Beetle is a little bash utility that let's you *sting* some piece of source code and make it stop working.
+> Beetle is a little bash utility that let's you *sting* some piece of source code and make it stop working.
 While **you won't see any changes in code**, you will get errors when running it.

 ## How does it work?